Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Most banks have this option, some even include free checks and online bill pay too.

 Even if you were banned from having a checking account because you bounced checks; you can still get a savings account anywhere and deposit your checks for FREE.
 You're also much less likely to spend the entire check and leave a little in the bank.
-You also are far less likely to spend on impulse items found all over WM.
-When WM advertises $3 check cashing as great; that means that it's only great for them.

 This is not a good idea.
 However, if you think it is working for you and you are comfortable doing this well, do it.
 But you need someone to help explain finances 101 to you.